 While many of these flat foot problems and injuries can be addressed easily with the right insoles, avoiding them altogether is the goal.

-Swelling along the inside of your ankle; this can make footwear uncomfortable
+Swelling along the inside of your ankle that can make footwear uncomfortable.

 Start by taking some time to do the following exercises: